Karim-53/Compare-xAI/README.md

 # 3. Contributing
-To add a new Explainer algorithm or a unit test to the benchmark, please follow the instructions below.
+To add a new Explainer algorithm or a test to the benchmark, please follow the instructions below.

 ## 3.1 Add a new Explainer